Preparing for and Making a Stroke; Advice and Help; Caddies

 In making a stroke:

-The player must fairly strike at the ball with the head of the club such that there is only momentary contact between the club and the ball and must not push, scrape or scoop the ball.
+The player must fairly strike at the ball with any part of the head of the club such that there is only momentary contact between the club and the ball and must not push, scrape or scoop the ball.

 If the player’s club accidentally hits the ball more than once, there has been only one stroke and there is no penalty.